-You are: on time

-fill time

-kill time

-You:

-keep time make time for save time use time spend time waste time lost time gain time manage time make up time schedule time have your partner give examples using each of these expressions.
+You are: on time given time You: keep time fill time use time waste time manage time make up time kill time make time for save time spend time lost time gain time schedule time

 "Time is money" is an American saying which illustrates one of our cultural values, and can be seen in our use of the same verbs with time and money.
 We can also waste money, manage money, save money, spend money and lose money.